 (To go straight to the outsourcing definition, scroll down half the page.
 This page will only take a few minutes to read, so we recommend reading it in its entirety!)

 Is it where you get rid of an unwanted task inside your company, such as outsourcing the cleaning?

-Does it describe the packaging and selling of tasks to an overseas company who has a much lower cost structure?
+Does it describe the packaging and selling of tasks to an overseas company that has a much lower cost structure?
 For example, outsourcing business process tasks to India?

 At OOTBI, we think that this old fashioned view of outsourcing is obsolete at worst, and at best, only hints at the topic.
 Since the industrial revolution began, many tasks have been outsourced locally because of the specialisation of labour.